Basic constructs for searching and querying Redis data

 Not all fields are relevant to perform search operations, and indexing all fields may lead to unnecessary overhead.
 That's why you have the flexibility to choose which fields should be indexed for efficient search operations.
 By indexing a field, you enable Redis Stack to create an index structure that optimizes search performance on that field.

 Fields that are not indexed will not contribute to search results.
 However, they can still be retrieved as part of the document data when fetching search results.

-The index structure in defined by the schema.
-The schema defines how fields are stored and indexed within the index.
-It specifies the type of each field, whether it should be indexed or not, and any additional configuration options.
+The index structure is defined by a schema.
+The schema defines how fields are stored and indexed.
+It specifies the type of each field and other important information.